fourkitchens/dca2013/_posts/2013-06-12-trivia-night.md

 **Teams are registered at trivia night**
 You do not need to register your team in advance.
 Team names will be registered once trivia starts.
 Do arrive a little early to pick a good spot!

-**Do RSVP!**
-While you do not need to register your full team in advance, we do ask that if you know you're coming, please [RSVP here](http://geektrivianight.eventbrite.com/ "RSVP") for headcount.

 **Walk-ins will be welcome!**
 If you haven't made up your mind, do know walk-ins for trivia will be welcome, space permitting.